matloff/fasteR/README.md

 Loops make some in the R community nervous.
 First, there is the concern that the operation might be vectorized upon further thought, thus making it faster.
-Second, some people loop code is prone to bugs, and a *functional programming* (FP) approach is safer.
+Second, some people believe loop code is prone to bugs, and a *functional programming* (FP) approach is safer.

 Those points may be valid, but in my view avoidance of loops has been an